Frequently Asked Questions

 Who is my academic advisor?

 Every student at Arkansas Tech is assigned an academic advisor.
 Students meet with an academic advisor to discuss major-related issues, as well as to register for classes each semester.
 All first-time, incoming freshmen complete their first academic advising appointment and register for classes in the Academic Advising Center (AAC).
-Beginning Fall 2013, all freshmen (excluding the College of Professional Studies) will continue to be advised by the AAC's professional staff until sixty (60) credit hours are completed.
+All students (excluding the College of Professional Studies) will be advised by the AAC's professional staff until sixty (60) credit hours are completed.
 At the completion of 60 credit hours, students will be aided by the AAC advisor in the transition to a faculty advisor.

 The name of your assigned academic advisor is posted in your One Tech account.
 Click on the Student tab, and then look in the box labeled Academic Profile located in the upper, left corner of the page.